Becoming Fully Known and Deeply Loved

 As David explained in his short but powerful book, Love and Anger in Marriage, most couples rarely share “their hopes and fears, their excitement and anxiety, their joy and sorrow, their pride and embarrassment, their apprehension, their feelings of inadequacy, and their anger . . .”
 He believed that “without other-awareness you don’t know where your partner is, and in consequence, you don’t know when to comfort, when to support, when to praise, when to help – the very things loving people do for each other.”

-Actually we got over that feeling without too much trouble, and we would like to emphasize that you should approach any of the practices in these pages the same way.
+We got over that feeling, and we would like to emphasize that you should approach any of the practices in these pages the same way.
 There is no such thing as failure about any of this.
 It either works for you or it doesn’t.
 It feels right or it doesn’t.
 Not to say that these practices aren’t worth an extra effort to see if they might stick.
 But none of this is pass/fail material.
 Think of it as a rainbow of flavors, some of which you’ll find tasty and some not so much.
 You might even create your own variations.

 We developed an exercise for couples that makes it easier to share feelings with each other.
 We recently renamed it Heart Strings and you’ll find it at the end of this chapter.
 It has been used by participants in some of our workshops and trainings, and includes questions like, “When was the last time you felt _______________?”
 Participants would fill in the blank from a list of feelings we provided.
 Sometimes the novelty of being able to learn each other’s feelings this way created enough enthusiasm that participants didn’t want to conclude the exercise.